-The nature of the evidence
+The evidence available

 To understand the difficulty, one has to understand the evidence.
 Almost all evidence comes from randomised trials where two interventions are compared (see here), and one intervention is found to be better that the alternative.
 If the intervention that is associated with the less good outcome is assumed not to be doing harm, then one can assume that the other is associated with benefit.